ncpa0cpl/react-quarks/README.md

 ## Dictionaries, Arrays, Selectors, Actions and Middlewares

-If your Quark holds arrays of data or dictionaries using just `use`, `get` and `set` can become cumbersome, to make it easier to use your Quarks you can define actions, selectors and middlewares that will help minimize the boilerplate and ease the development.
+If s Quark holds arrays of data or dictionaries using just `use`, `get` and `set` can become cumbersome, to make it easier to use Quarks can define actions, selectors and middlewares that will help minimize the boilerplate and make development easier.

 ### Selectors

-Often subscribing to the whole dictionary or array may not be something you want, take for example this Quark:
+Often subscribing to the whole dictionary or array may not be desirable, for example:

 ```ts
 const siteSettings = quark({